 Always start with your details.
-When you're booked, the Casting Director will tell you how to get your details, which may involve calling an information tape, reading a blog, or accessing another resource.
-Your wardrobe information is based off your role or category and can include very specific instructions or may be given in more general terms.
-Either way, you need to base your outfit off the information given to you.
+Details information will likely be sent as a details message through our casting platform and may include a show name and passcode to access your Details Blog.
+Wardrobe notes are based off your role or category and can include very specific instructions or may be given in more general terms.
+Either way, you need to base your outfit off the information given in your details.

 If you’re working on a TV show that has already aired episodes, the show itself is a great place to look for wardrobe inspiration.
 Take a close look at what the principal actors and other background are wearing to get a sense of the show’s style and color palette.